zerexei/zerexei/README.md

 <br>

 <p align="center">
-I am an aspiring web developer who loves back-end development 💪, I always prioritize best practices and security to ensure that I can produce a high quality and secure codebase for problem solutions 🥰 also I'm a nitpicker type of person 😏.
-I enjoy watching anime, playing pc games and football 😄
+I am an aspiring web developer from philippines 🇵🇭 who loves back-end development 💪, I always prioritize best practices and security to ensure that I can produce a high quality and secure codebase for problem solutions 🥰.
+I enjoy watching anime, playing pc games and PROGRAMMING 😄
 <p>

 <hr>